-You are cordially invited to attend the 2018 annual meeting of stockholders of Kala Pharmaceuticals, Inc. to be held on June 12, 2018 at 9:00 a.m., local time, at the offices of WilmerHale located at 60 State Street, Boston, Massachusetts 02109.
+You are cordially invited to attend the 2019 annual meeting of stockholders of Kala Pharmaceuticals, Inc. to be held on June 5, 2019 at 9:00 a.m., Eastern time, at our offices located at 490 Arsenal Way, Suite 120, Watertown, Massachusetts 02472.
 At the annual meeting, stockholders will consider and vote on the following matters:

-- 1. The election of three Class I directors, Mark T. Iwicki, Andrew I. Koven, and Gregory D. Perry, nominated by our board of directors, each to serve for a three-year term expiring at the 2021 annual meeting of stockholders or until his successor has been duly elected and qualified; - 2.
-The ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018; and - 3.
+- 1. The election of two Class II directors, Mark Iwicki and Gregory Grunberg, nominated by our board of directors, each to serve for a three-year term expiring at the 2022 annual meeting of stockholders or until his successor has been duly elected and qualified; - 2.
+The ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; and - 3.
 The transaction of any other business that may properly come before the annual meeting or any adjournment or postponement thereof.

-Stockholders of record at the close of business on April 19, 2018 will be entitled to notice of and to vote at the annual meeting or any adjournment or postponement thereof.
+Stockholders of record at the close of business on April 11, 2019 will be entitled to notice of and to vote at the annual meeting or any adjournment or postponement thereof.

 We have elected to provide access to our proxy materials over the Internet under the Securities and Exchange Commission's "notice and access" rules.
+We are mailing the Notice of Internet Availability of Proxy Materials for the Annual Meeting of Stockholders to be held on June 5, 2019 on or about April 12, 2019, and it contains instructions on how to access those documents over the Internet.
 We believe that providing our proxy materials over the Internet expedites stockholders' receipt of proxy materials, lowers costs and reduces the environmental impact of our annual meeting.